How Negligent Hiring and Supervision Can Lead to Nursing Home Abuse in North Carolina

 When negligence is a factor in a nursing home or assisted living facility, the residents are placed in imminent danger, and severe injuries or even death could result.

 Contact Our Dedicated Personal Injury Lawyers in North Carolina Today at Roberts & Harris PC

-If you or someone you love has suffered an injury or the loss of life caused by negligence in a nursing home, contact our dedicated personal injury lawyers in North Carolina today at Roberts & Harris PC by calling (919) 249-5006 or Contact us now to learn more about how to pursue results with legal fees starting at just 25%.
+If you or someone you love has suffered an injury or the loss of life caused by negligence in a nursing home, contact our dedicated personal injury lawyers in Raleigh, NC today at Roberts & Harris PC by calling (919) 249-5006 or Contact us now to learn more about how to pursue results with legal fees starting at just 25%.